wranders/lab/containers/rootca/README.md

 ## Getting Started

-This image contains a helper script to prepare host hardware for easier use in the container.
+This image contains a helper script to prepare the host operating system and devices for use with the `rootca` container.

 ```sh
 podman run -i --rm ghcr.io/wranders/lab-rootca:latest \